WiCySCCNY/WiCySCCNY/README.md

 - 👋 Hi, This is the Official Github for the Women in Cybersecurity Student Chapter at CUNY City College of New York
-- 👀 We are interested in Cybersecurity/Information Assurance and empowering all female identifying members within this space.
+- 👀 We are interested in Cybersecurity/Information Assurance and empowering all womxn within this space.
 - 🌱 We are currently learning about different aspects of Cybersecurity.
 - 💞️ We looking to collaborate on future events, such as CTFs, workshops, info sessions, panels and networking events.
 - 📫 How to reach us: [Social Media](https://linktr.ee/wicysccny) and email at: wicysccny@gmail.com.